 Roast the squash for about 20 minutes rotating the pan halfway during roasting.
 Once done remove the pan and set off to the side, then increase the heat to 500℉ (or 260℃) .
 One preheated to the new temperature, slide the pan of broccoli in and roast for 8 minutes, rotating the pan halfway through.
 Then remove and set off to the side.

 Meanwhile (while the vegetables are roasting) bring a pot of salted water to boil and cook 3/4 pound of the orecchiette pasta according to package directions.
 Also, add 1 tablespoon of olive oil and 4 ounces pancetta to a large 12-inch skillet and heat on medium.
 Cook for about 10 to 15 minutes or until the pancetta is crispy.
 Use a slotted spoon to transfer to a paper towel lined plate.

 When pasta is al dente, reserve 1 cup of the pasta water and then drain into a colander set into your sink.

 Then add the garlic, stir and cook 1 minute.

-Now quickly add in the cooked pasta, roasted butternut squash, broccoli and pancetta.
+lastly add the roasted butternut squash, broccoli and pancetta.

 Then toss with 1/2 cup of freshly grated Parmesan and if needed pour in 1/4 to 1/2 cup of reserved pasta water